 Wickes - Grannis is a very small town located in the state of Arkansas.
 With a population of 2,136 people and just one neighborhood, Wickes - Grannis is the 151st largest community in Arkansas.

-Wickes - Grannis is a blue-collar town, with 47.85% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Wickes - Grannis, you'll notice that it is more blue-collar than most other communities in America.
+47.85% of Wickes - Grannis’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Wickes - Grannis is a town of production and manufacturing workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Wickes - Grannis who work in sales jobs (9.47%), teaching (9.28%), and maintenance occupations (8.98%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Wickes - Grannis has relatively fewer families with younger children, and/or college students.
 Combined, this makes Wickes - Grannis a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.